Stackridge (album): Track listing

 On some versions of the album, such as the U.S. edition released by Decca Records (DL-75317), the title of the song "32 West Mall" was shortened to "West Mall."
 Decca had also changed the titles of songs by other British artists, such as The Who, for U.S. release.

+Deluxe version

+Friendliness was reissued in 2023 by Esoteric Recordings (through Cherry Red Records).
+This single CD deluxe set includes the complete original album, and a different set of additional tracks to the 2006 edition (except "Let There Be Lids") including a BBC Radio John Peel Top Gear session 1971.
+Tracks are: